Real Estate Appraisal and Assessment

 The Triennial does not require visiting each property, instead values are determined by statistical analysis of sales and market data.

-The 2018 Revaluation includes a physical examination of every residential, commercial, and agricultural parcel in Lucas County.
+The 2018 Revaluation included a physical examination of every residential, commercial, and agricultural parcel in Lucas County.

-Each 2018 Revaluation property is visited for an updated front facing photograph, used to update the county’s public webpage: AREIS.
+Each 2018 Revaluation property was visited for an updated front facing photograph, used to update the county’s public webpage: AREIS.

-Characteristics evaluated on each 2018 Revaluation property include type, construction style, story height, additions, outbuildings, major remodels and overall condition.
+Characteristics evaluated on each 2018 Revaluation property included type, construction style, story height, additions, outbuildings, major remodels and overall condition.

 New values are only one part of real estate taxation.
 Taxes are based on levies (millage) passed by the taxpayer, multiplied by assessed value (35% of fair market value).
 Local tax rates are applied to calculate each tax bill.
 Taxes are also adjusted when State-mandated reductions, called rollbacks, are applied to the tax rate.

 For those that qualify, reductions include an Owner-Occupied credit, Homestead exemption, CAUV (current agricultural value use) and House Bill 920.

 One Government Center